jeevandhakal/Sentiment-Analysis-with-Deep-Learning/README.md

 ## Project Overview

 Sentiment analysis, also known as opinion mining, is a natural language processing (NLP) technique that determines the sentiment or emotion expressed in text data.
-In this project, we've built a deep-learning model to classify movie reviews as positive or negative.
+In this project, I've built a deep-learning model to classify movie reviews as positive or negative.

 ## Dataset

 The dataset used in this project is the [IMDB Movie Reviews dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews) from Kaggle.
 It consists of 50,000 movie reviews labeled as "positive" or "negative."

+## Model Architecture

+- Word Embedding: GloVe word embeddings are utilized to convert words into numerical vectors.
+- LSTM Layers: Long Short-Term Memory (LSTM) layers capture sequential dependencies in the text data.
+- Spatial Dropout: SpatialDropout1D is applied to prevent overfitting.
+- Dense Layer: A fully connected layer with sigmoid activation produces sentiment predictions.

 ## Project Components

-1. **Data Preprocessing**: We cleaned and preprocessed the text data, including removing duplicates and encoding labels.
+1. **Data Preprocessing**: I cleaned and preprocessed the text data, including removing duplicates and encoding labels.

-2. **Word Embeddings**: We used pre-trained word embeddings (GloVe) to convert words into numerical vectors to capture semantic meanings.
+2. **Word Embeddings**: I used pre-trained word embeddings (GloVe) to convert words into numerical vectors to capture semantic meanings.

-3. **Deep Learning Model**: We built a deep learning model with an embedding layer, LSTM layer, and dense layer for sentiment classification.
+3. **Deep Learning Model**: I built a deep learning model with an embedding layer, LSTM layer, and dense layer for sentiment classification.

 4. **Training**: The model was trained on a portion of the dataset and evaluated on a test set.

-5. **Inference**: We provided examples of how to use the trained model to predict sentiment on new movie reviews.
+5. **Inference**: I provided examples of how to use the trained model to predict sentiment on new movie reviews.

 ## Dependencies